oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 secret/web-ingress-auth created
 ```

-### Step 5d: Creating an ingress rule to access the UI
+### Task 5d: Creating an ingress rule to access the UI

 We are now going to create the ingress rule.
 This is based on the example on the linkerd website, but with the following changes: